pureooze/pureooze.github.io/src/blog/posts/2024-03-29-navigating-technical-debt.md

 So this could be an interesting place to focus on during a refactoring session.

 ### Code Complexity
-{% image "../img/2024-03-29-navigating-technical-debt/code-complexity.png" "Code complexity of the MessageCallback method with a score of 18 (mildly complex)" "" "Code complexity of the MessageCallback method with a score of 18 (mildly complex)" %}
+{% image "../img/2024-03-29-navigating-technical-debt/code-complexity.png" "" "" "Code complexity of the MessageCallback method with a score of 18 (mildly complex)" %}

 Doing a cyclomatic complexity analysis on the `MessageCallback` method in [TwitchEverywhere](https://github.com/pureooze/TwitchEverywhere) gives a score of 18 (mildly complex).
 It's not too complex, but I know from experience that this method is modified a lot because I was lazy and didn't make separate methods for each message type.
+The method signature even gives a hint to this.
 Instead, all the logic is in one method and ends up being changed really often.
 So that's something I can focus on when I refactor this file.

 ## Lensing With AI
-Let's go back to the idea that we started with: lensing.
 What if we could use AI to connect the dots between the different lenses we have?
-Like linking complexity to the global hotspots to the local hotspots.
+Like linking complexity ➡ global hotspots ➡ local hotspots.
 Then we could view the system at a distance, ask questions about the different kinds of risks and then zoom in to see the details.

 We have this kind of thing in photography already.
 We can take [extremely high resolution photographs](https://pf.bigpixel.cn/en-US.html)[^bigpixel] and have people zoom in and out as they please.
 Why can't the same be done for code?

+{% image "../img/2024-03-29-navigating-technical-debt/shanghai.jpg" "" "" "Shanghai Big Pixel Image, Source: https://pf.bigpixel.cn/en-US.html " %}

-Imagine being able to see a visualization of the whole codebase and then being able to zoom in to see details.
+Imagine being able to make a visualization of a codebase and then being able to zoom in and out to see different levels of detail.
-I think this could be implemented using a "zoomable circle packing" chart with [D3.js](https://observablehq.com/@d3/zoomable-circle-packing).
+This isn't a far-fetched idea and could be implemented using a "zoomable circle packing" chart with [D3.js](https://observablehq.com/@d3/zoomable-circle-packing).
-And then being able to add secondary metrics like temporal coupling[^temporalcoupling] as links between files could help us quickly understand the relationship between domains.
+And then being able to link relationships between files – like temporal coupling[^temporalcoupling] – could help us quickly understand the relationship between domains.

 ## No Silver Bullets
-There's this idea that a codebase with 100% coverage means it is good, and anything less needed improvements.
+From experience, we have learned that a codebase with 100% coverage does not mean it is good.
-From experience, we have learned this is not the case.
-Depending on code coverage as the sign of quality lead to tests that don't actually test anything or tests that were so brittle they broke on every change.
+Depending on code coverage as the sign of quality leads to tests that don't actually test anything or tests that were so brittle they broke on every change.

-To me, code coverage is most effective when working on the edge of a system – often involving I/O.
-But in the other parts of the system this can be harmful because when the time to change comes, the tests can be a hindrance rather than a help.
-When communicating "tech debt metrics" to others it's important to help them understand the context of the data.
 **There are no silver bullets when it comes to software development.**

-For example, commit hotspots could be the result of a developer who likes to make a lot of commits.
+Commit hotspots could be the result of a developer who likes to make a lot of commits.
-Without technical context, it's hard to know if this is a problem in the specific situation.
+Without context, it's hard to know if this is a problem in the specific situation.
 Technical debt is a complex problem that can be hard to define and even harder to solve.
-Focusing on hotspots should help us deliver high quality software quickly[^4].
 We can use metrics to identify these risks and communicate them effectively to others.
-By empowering developers we can make sure that the work is meaningful and impactful.
+By empowering developers we make sure that the work is meaningful and impactful.

 I hope this post has given you some ideas on how to navigate technical debt in your organization.
 If you have any questions or comments feel free to reach out to me on [Mastodon](https://toot.community/@pureooze) or [GitHub](https://github.com/pureooze).